helenoid/swissknife/docs/phase1/technical_challenges.md

 **Challenge:** Native Node.js modules (e.g., `onnxruntime-node`, `better-sqlite3`, potentially `keytar`) require C++ compilation during installation (`node-gyp`) and often provide platform-specific pre-built binaries.
 Installation can fail due to missing build tools (Python, C++ compiler) or incompatible system libraries.

 **Impact:**
-- Installation failures for users.
+- Installation failures for users (`node-gyp` errors).
 - Increased complexity for developers and CI/CD.
 - Platform-specific runtime errors if binaries are incorrect.

 **Solution:**
 - **Minimize Native Dependencies:** Prefer pure JavaScript/TypeScript libraries where performance is acceptable.
 - **Use `optionalDependencies`:** List native modules in `optionalDependencies` in `package.json`.
-This allows `npm install` to succeed even if the native build fails.
+This allows `pnpm install` to succeed even if the native build fails.
-- **Graceful Degradation:** Implement runtime checks to see if an optional native module loaded successfully.
-If not, fall back to a pure JS alternative or disable the feature requiring the module, informing the user.
+- **Graceful Degradation:** Implement runtime checks within services (e.g., `MLEngine`, `StorageBackend`) to see if an optional native module loaded successfully.
+If not, fall back to a pure JS alternative or disable the feature requiring the module, informing the user via logs or errors.
     ```typescript
     let onnxruntime;
     try {
+      // Use dynamic import for optional dependencies
       onnxruntime = await import('onnxruntime-node');
+      console.log("ONNX Runtime loaded successfully.");
     } catch (e) {
       console.warn("onnxruntime-node failed to load.
-Local ONNX model execution disabled.", e);
+Local ONNX model execution disabled.", e.message);
     }
     // ... later check if onnxruntime is defined before using it ...
     ```
 - **Pre-built Binaries:** Rely on libraries that provide pre-built binaries for common platforms (e.g., via `node-pre-gyp`).
+Check library documentation for supported platforms.
-- **Clear Prerequisites:** Document required build tools and system libraries for users who need to compile native modules (especially if pre-built binaries aren't available for their platform).
+- **Clear Prerequisites:** Document required build tools and system libraries (Python, C++, Make, etc.) for users who need to compile native modules in `GETTING_STARTED.md` or `DEVELOPER_GUIDE.md`.
-- **Docker for Builds:** Use Docker containers in CI/CD to create consistent build environments for native modules across platforms.
+- **Docker for Builds:** Use Docker containers in CI/CD (`Dockerfile`, `docker-compose.yml`) to create consistent build environments for native modules across platforms.

 ## 7. Security Considerations